jnumainville/SciDBGeo/README.md

                                       [-SciDBLoadPath SCIDBLOADPATH]
                                       [-CSV CSV]

-multiprocessing module for loading GDAL read data into SciDB with multiple instances
+multiprocessing module for loading GDAL read data into SciDB with 1 or more instances

 optional arguments:
     -h, --help              show this help message and exit